EDU4RDO-SH/turtlebot_control/README.md

 $ roslaunch turtlebot3_bringup turtlebot3_robot.launch
 ```

-Then launch the control algorithm in another terminal window, in that moment the robot will start moving following the reference.
+Then, launch the control algorithm in another terminal window, in that moment the robot will start moving following the reference.
 ```
 $ roslaunch turtlebot_linear_control linear_control_path1.launch
 ```

 The control performance can be seen in the next [video](https://www.youtube.com/watch?v=gjtTbT0YgIY).